 - 20% of consumers prefer analogous color schemes.
 Analogous color schemes use colors that are positioned next to each other on the color wheel, like red with violet and red-violet, or yellow with green and yellow-green.

 Only 8% of consumers notice white space when viewing websites for the first time, which is why white space is so important in web design.

 It helps to create space between elements so that you can direct the visitors’ attention to what matters most, like your CTAs and buy buttons.
 And it helps prevent the website page from looking messy and cluttered.

 Color popularity statistics

-We’ve looked at what consumers’ favorite website colors are—but what about their favorite colors in general?
+We’ve looked at consumers’ favorite website colors—but what about their favorite colors in general?
 Let’s find out.

 What is the world’s favorite color?

 A study by Joe Hallock found that in addition to being the top choice for website colors, blue and green are also the world’s favorite colors across the board.

 42% of people surveyed said blue was their favorite color, making it the top pick.
 Green and purple were the world’s second-favorite colors with 14% of the vote each.

 This statistic is backed up by data from Colorcom’s Global Color Survey.
 The results of their survey of over 300,000 people also found that participants most commonly chose blue as their favorite color.